fish-shell/fish-shell/sphinx_doc_src/cmds/bind.rst

 - ``end-selection``, end selecting text

+- ``expand-abbr`` expands any abbreviation currently under the cursor

 - ``forward-bigword``, move one whitespace-delimited word to the right

 - ``forward-char``, move one character to the right